alessamelo/Special-Topic/README.md

 2. **Anonymized Dataset (Privacy-Aware Preprocessing)**

 Both datasets are later compared through a classification model (MLP) to measure how anonymization impacts performance.
+In adition to, a complete synthetized dataset was generated using the Anonymized dataset as reference
 ---

 #  **Project Files**